Maze Men’s Health Vasectomy Review: A Detailed Personal Experience

 Starting the process

 Initially, I was going to review Maze as a place where I was going to have my hormones checked and the sort.
 But the truth of the matter is that I reached out to them because I wanted to get a vasectomy.
-This is something that I have been looking at for quite a few years now, but I have been terrified of it.
-This for obvious reasons.
+This is something that I have been considering for quite a few years now, but I have been hesitant because it can be intimidating.
+Understandably so.

-The reason I wanted a vasectomy in the first place is that I am old, my son is grown, and my wife and I have agreed that we will not have children at this late stage in life.
+The reason I wanted a vasectomy in the first place is that I am older, my son is grown, and my wife and I have agreed that we will not have children at this stage in life.
 So, it is in our best interest to take precautions to prevent that from happening.
-I think that it is easier for a man to undergo this procedure, than any of the birth control procedures a woman can undergo.
+I think that it is easier for a man to undergo this procedure compared to many birth control procedures available to women.
 So, here we are.
-Snip, snip!

 First contact and the amazing Shantel

-Oh, sorry about that, self talk.
-In any case, I called them back some weeks later, once I was brave enough to resume this journey, and the second interaction was much gentler.
-I spoke with a woman named Shantel, (I hope I remember right) and her gentle manner was key in my deciding to proceed further with this process.
-Like I said before, I was terrified of doing this so I needed a very gentle touch.
-I mean, we are about to slice my balls, cut me some slack here!
-So we spent so much time going over everything that I felt compelled to see it through in order to make her efforts worthwhile.
-I don’t know that Maze needs my business, but Shantel was key to getting me in there.
-Otherwise, I would have likely continued to procrastinate.
+I called back a few weeks later once I felt ready to continue, and the second interaction was much gentler.
+I spoke with a woman named Shantel (I hope I remember that correctly), and her caring manner was key in my deciding to proceed further with this process.
+As I mentioned before, I was hesitant and needed a kind touch.
+We spent quite a bit of time going over everything, and I felt motivated to follow through to make her efforts worthwhile.
+I don’t know if Maze specifically needed my business, but Shantel was definitely the reason I kept moving forward instead of procrastinating.

-Shantel was key in my proceeding with this, 100%.
-Also, I should state that every interaction I have had since that first one has been unrushed.
-I might have just caught them during a busy time that first call, it’s all good.
+Shantel was essential for me proceeding, 100%.
+Also, every interaction I’ve had since that first one has been unrushed and professional.
+I might have just caught them during a busy time the first call, it’s all good.

 Insurance and payment

-One very important detail that we need to know is that Maze doesn’t accept insurance.
-They will take down your insurance information, and they will try to get some money if you have out of network services, but if you don’t, then it is all out of pocket.
-For me, it is all out of pocket.
-The reason I chose these guys over an in network doctor is that they do a vasectomy that is called the no scalpel no needle method.
-Apparently, it is a better, safer, faster, less painful method of vasectomy.
-You can read the details here if you like.
-I found another doctor who does this method, but the vibe there was all wrong.
-These guys have a nice website and they have Shantel.
-Lol.
+One important detail is that Maze doesn’t accept insurance.
+They will note your insurance information and attempt to bill if out-of-network services apply, but otherwise, the expenses are out of pocket.
+For me, the cost was fully out of pocket.
+The reason I chose these guys over an in-network doctor is that they offer a vasectomy using the no scalpel no needle method.
+This technique is reportedly better, safer, faster, and less painful.
+You can read more about it here.
+I found another doctor who uses this method but didn’t get the right feeling.
+Maze not only has a professional website but also Shantel, who made a big difference for me.

 Appointments

-After that quick checkup, and going over my medical history and all that, we made all of the follow up appointments.
-This included the bloodwork, EKG, mental, and a whole bunch of other stuff.
-They are fairly thorough here.
+After the quick checkup, going over my medical history and details, we scheduled follow-up appointments.
+These included blood work, an EKG, a mental health evaluation, and several other assessments.
+They are quite thorough here.

 Psych Eval